cashflow-dev/meta-data/use_cases/README.md

 ## CLI

 1. User performs the command `cf overview`
 2. A list of the current month upcomming incomes and expenses are listet.
+Also show the total amount of the month savings, expenses, incomes and whats left (incomes - expenses), also shows the amount of money on the primarly bank account

 ## UC7 - Income/Expense Actions